 4. Lake Lahontan

-Lake Lahontan is typically overlooked because Lake Tahoe is nearby, but this lake offers a great getaway for boating, waterskiing, fishing without the crowds.
+Lake Lahontan is typically overlooked because Lake Tahoe is nearby, but it offers an excellent getaway for boating, waterskiing, and fishing without the crowds.
 The water is much warmer, and there are 69 miles of shoreline.
-It also has an interesting history as it used to be part of a prehistoric lake that covered most of northern Nevada.
+It also has an interesting history and used to be part of a prehistoric lake that covered most of northern Nevada.
+In recent years, it has fluctuated from being nearly dry to overflowing.

 5. Frey Ranch Whiskey Tasting